How to Get Rid of Textured Skin - The Ultimate Guide

 Waxing Textured Skin

-When waxing textured skin, practicing a good and complete pre and post-wax care routine is integral to maintaining skin evenness and avoiding doing damage to the skin.
+When waxing textured skin, practicing a complete pre and post-wax care routine is integral to maintaining skin evenness and avoiding doing damage to the skin.

-Have a basic understanding of hair growth cycles and stay consistent with your waxing routine - stay away from that razor!
+Having a basic understanding of hair growth cycles and staying consistent with your waxing routine will also improve your skin texture.

 If you have especially sensitive skin, check out Starpil’s Starsoft Pre & Post-Wax Care.
 This neurosensory formula is specifically designed to reduce redness, inflammation, and irritation following a wax.